-Firstly, a company’s income tax accounting should be in line with its operating strategy.
-That is, to maximize profits, a company must understand how it incurs tax liabilities and adjust its strategies accordingly.
+First, a company’s income tax accounting should be in line with its operating strategy.
+That is, to maximize profits a company must understand how it incurs tax liabilities and adjust its strategies accordingly.

-Secondly, income tax accounting can allow a company to maintain financial flexibility.
-There are different effects of funding the company’s operations with debt and/or equity, and a company’s capital structure can influence income taxes.
+Secondly, income tax accounting can enable a company to maintain financial flexibility.
+There are different effects of funding the company’s operations with debt and/or equity, and a company’s capital structure can influence its tax liability.
 Knowing these effects will allow the company to plan accordingly and transitively maintain their financial flexibility by keeping their options open.

 Timing of Payments

-Finally, accounting for tax allows the company to manage cash flow and minimize cash taxes paid.
-It is beneficial to postpone payment of taxes into the future as opposed to paying taxes today.
+Finally, accounting for tax enables the company to manage cash flow and minimize cash taxes paid.
+It is beneficial to postpone payment of taxes into the future, as opposed to paying taxes today.
 A company will want to take tax deductions sooner rather than later to maximize the time value of their money.

 What should an analyst understand about tax?